Have you been charged with an offence? A guide to appearing in the Magistrates Court

 If you are not given bail, you will be kept in custody until your next court mention.

-Bar table — The table in the courtroom where the police prosecutor, lawyers and defendants stand when appearing before the magistrate.
+Bar table — the table in the courtroom where the police prosecutor, lawyers and defendants stand when appearing before the magistrate.

-Committal hearing — A committal is a procedure in the Magistrates Court for some indictable offences.
+Committal hearing — a committal is a procedure in the Magistrates’ Court for some indictable offences.

 The court hears the police evidence about your offence so the magistrate can decide if there is enough evidence for the matter to go to a higher court.